 Fusion Splicing – What is it, how is it done and why is it used?

-The now connected fibres are then placed inside a re-enforced protective sleeve (Heat Shrink Splice Protector), this keeps the fibre protected from bending and seals it against the elements.
+The now connected fibres are then placed inside a re-enforced protection sleeve (Heat Shrink Splice Protector).
+This keeps the fibre protected from bending and seals it against the elements.

 This Splice Protector is heat shrunk onto the fibre using the oven provided on the splicer.
 Most fusion splicers incorporate an oven in the design.